Dominican Citizenship & Nationality Services

 Certificate of Nationality

-Dominican citizens who obtained their citizenship through naturalization, marriage, or other means often need to prove their Dominican nationality when renewing passports or accessing government services.
-The Certificate of Nationality provides official confirmation of your Dominican citizenship status.
+Dominican citizens who acquired their nationality by naturalization, marriage, or other means often need to prove their Dominican citizenship when renewing passports or applying for government services.
+The Certificate of Nationality provides permanent confirmation of Dominican citizenship.

 When you need this certificate: